The Pharaoh Hound is an ancient dog breed who has changed little since his development more than 5,000 years ago.

 Pharaoh Hounds love getting comfortable.

-They can curl themselves into a really compact ball to fit any space that has the softest blankets.
+They can curl themselves into a compact ball to fit any space that has the softest blankets.

 Though extremely alert and quick to announce strangers, they are not guard dogs.